web-infra-dev/modern.js/packages/document/module-doc/docs/en/guide/advance/copy.md

 # Use the Copy Tools

-The Module Project provides the Copy utility for copying already existing individual files or entire directories into the product directory.
+The Module Project provides the Copy utility for copying already existing individual files or entire directories into the output directory.
 Next we learn how to use it.

 ## Understanding the Copy API